 a.
-CA depends on tactical mission planning products and/or near-real-time execution reporting.
-"5W" reporting, post-mission debriefings, MISREPs, route or flight plans, in-flight reporting, and full motion/aircraft/weapons system video of the engagement provide valuable CA inputs.
-Additionally, products derived from open-source, signal, geospatial, and human intelligence, may provide valuable insight to target damage/change.
+CA depends on tactical mission planning products and/or near-realtime execution reporting.
+"Five Ws" reporting, post-mission debriefings, MISREPs, route or flight plans, in-flight reporting, and full-motion/aircraft/ weapons system video of the engagement provide valuable CA inputs.
+Additionally, products derived from open-source, signal, geospatial, and human intelligence, may provide valuable insight to reversible and non-reversible damage/change to a target.
 Operations units must provide this information to CA analysts to facilitate timely and accurate CA. Specify CA reporting requirements in policy, plans, and orders to ensure adherence.

 b.
-This phase provides mission-specific operational data used to plan intelligence collection and perform CA. During tactical mission planning, capabilities and logistical constraints may force units to alter the "ideal" weapons/aim points or omit tasked targets.
+This phase provides mission-specific operational data used to plan intelligence collection and perform CA. During tactical mission planning, capabilities and logistical constraints may force units to select secondary or less than "ideal" weapons and aimpoints or omit tasked targets/aimpoints.
 Failure to integrate these changes into the CA plan may waste resources and decrease the accuracy of assessments.
 Typically, disseminate changes of this nature via tactical reporting.

 c.
 Dynamic targeting normally uses the "find, fix, track, target, engage, and assess" process.
 In this context, the term assess refers to confirming weapon impact and an initial estimate of the damage.
-The operational unit engaging the target usually provides the bomb hit assessment (BHA) or weapon hit assessment (WHA), rather than the organization conducting the CA. The executing force should reference the Defense Intelligence Agency's Physical Vulnerability and Critical Elements Guide when providing the executing commander with an accurate initial estimate.
+The operational unit engaging the target usually provides the bomb hit assessment or weapon hit assessment (WHA), rather than the organization conducting the CA. The executing force should reference the DIA's Physical Vulnerability and Critical Elements Guide when providing the executing commander with an accurate initial estimate.

 d.
-Make every effort to document data generated in JTC Phase 1-5 in order to assist in CA. Some execution data is perishable.
-If the joint force does not record and store execution data in a retrievable manner, then portions of the CA may be delayed or prevented, especially MEA.
+Make every effort to document data generated in JTC Phase 1-5 to assist in CA. Some execution data is perishable.
+Portions of the CA may be delayed or prevented, especially the MEA, if the joint force does not record and store execution data in a retrievable manner.

 7. Phase 6-Combat Assessment.
 Phase 6 assesses the effectiveness of the targeting from the previous five phases (namely the interdependent target development and target engagement processes) and informs planners who decide whether and how to adjust the end state and/or the commander's objectives.
-JP 5-0 defines assessment as "the continuous monitoring and evaluation of the current situation and progress of a joint operation toward mission accomplishment."
-Some joint operations require no targeting (e.g., Civil Support or Foreign Humanitarian Assistance).
+JP 5-0 defines assessment as "a key component of the commander's decision cycle, helping to determine the results of operations, activities, and investments in the context of the overall mission objectives and providing recommendations for the refinement of plans and orders."
+Some joint operations do not require targeting (e.g., Civil Support or Foreign Humanitarian Assistance).
 In these cases, assessment is required, but CA is not, since Phase 6 of the JTC does not conduct campaign assessment-only an assessment of the targets and target systems.

 a.
-The three components of an engagement are: effect on the target; effect on the surrounding environment; and performance of the operational capability.
-The three components of CA that may result in a recommendation for re-attack are (Figure 2): J2 personnel conduct BDA to assess the effects on the target element/target/target system; J2, J3, and JFE personnel conduct CDA to assess the damage outside the target boundary; and J3 and JFE personnel conduct MEA to assess fires in terms of weapon system and munitions effectiveness.
-MEA results can identify and recommend required changes to the methodology, tactics, weapon system, munitions, fuzing, and weapon delivery parameters to increase force effectiveness.
-Intelligence and operations personnel develop the RR.
+The three components of an engagement are: effect on the target, effect on the surrounding environment, and performance of the operational capability.
+The three components of CA that may result in a recommendation for re-attack are (Figure 2): J-2 personnel conduct BDA to assess the effects on the target element/target/target system; J-2, J-3, and JFE personnel conduct CDA to assess the collateral damage; and the J-2 and J-3 as well as Targeting and Fires personnel within the JFE conduct MEA to assess fires in terms of the weapon/target interaction and weapon system and munitions effectiveness.
+MEA results can identify and recommend required changes to the methodology, tactics, weapon system, munitions, fuzing, and weapon delivery parameters, and can even assist in target selection and prioritization in order to increase overall force effectiveness for achieving commander's Intent.
+As with MEA, targeting intelligence and operations personnel collaborate to develop the RR.